whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 Follow instructions from learn.microsoft.com to set up an Azure ML workspace in an Azure Subscription.
 Some notes
 - GPU compute quota is needed for this model.
 CPU works in theory, but is in practice way too slow
-- Check which GPU SKUs are allowed for Managed Endpoints from [link].
+- Check which GPU SKUs are allowed for Managed Endpoints from [this page](https://learn.microsoft.com/en-us/azure/machine-learning/reference-managed-online-endpoints-vm-sku-list?view=azureml-api-2).
 For instance, A10 GPUs are not supported.
-I requested Standard_NC40ads_H100_v5, which I found to be a good balance of price/performance for my needs.
+I requested Standard_NC40ads_H100_v5, which I found to be a good balance of price/performance for my specific needs.
 - Ensure GPU has enough VRAM.
 I selected Flux.1 dev NF4 which is a quanitized model that's ~9GB (vs regular ~30GB) in size which will fit any valid GPU's VRAM
-- Security notes...
+- Security notes - to be completed.

 ## 1. Set up HF model for upload, upload & register model

+References: download_and_save_model.py, upload_register_model_saved.py

 Flux.1-Dev NF4 consists of multiple components and not just a single model weights file, as many of the tutorials seemed to assume:
 - 1 transformer (the Flux model itself)